Emeritus Professor in the French Department, University College Cork

 Grace Neville is Professor Emeritus of French at University College Cork, where she was also Vice-President for Teaching and Learning from 2008-12.

-Grace was awarded the Honan Scholarship and an Entrance Scholarship to UCC where she studied French and Irish, graduating with a double first class honour.
-She won the French Government scholarship to l’Université de Caen for the academic year, 1972-73.
-She was awarded her doctorate from l’Université de Lille (‘mention très bien avec les félicitations unanimes du jury’).
-Grace has published on Franco-Irish relations from the medieval to the modern period, on language issues and on women’s writings.
-She has published and edited a number books and has presented over 200 research papers at venues such as the Sorbonne, the Collège de France, the French Senate (Palais du Luxembourg) and Harvard.
-She has been involved in making a number of TV documentaries with RTÉ and the BBC and for many years was a member of the UCC Board of Women’s Studies.
-She was the Head of the Department of French from 2006-08 and UCC’s first Vice President for Teaching and Learning 2008-2012.
+She was awarded the Honan Scholarship and an Entrance Scholarship to UCC where she graduated with double first class honours in French and Irish.
+She won the French Government scholarship to l’Université de Caen (1972-73) and was awarded her doctorate from l’Université de Lille (‘mention très bien avec les félicitations unanimes du jury’).
+She has published widely on Franco-Irish relations (medieval – modern period), language issues and women’s writings.
+She has presented over 250 research papers at venues including the Sorbonne, the Collège de France, the French Senate (Palais du Luxembourg), Harvard and Berkeley.
+She has been involved in making documentaries with RTÉ and the BBC, and was for many years an elected member of the UCC Governing Body and Chair of the UCC Board of Women’s Studies.

 Grace has been involved in Teaching and Learning initiatives since the early 1980s, from the UCC Teaching Development Unit to more recent initiatives inspired by the Teaching and Learning Scholarship at Harvard and the Carnegie Foundation for the Advancement of Teaching.
 In 2002, she was one of the first recipients of the UCC President’s Award for Excellence in Teaching.
 Until her retirement in 2012, she was Director of NAIRTL, the National Academy for Integration of Research, Teaching and Learning and had special responsibility for UCC’s Centre for Adult and Continuing Education.